Dominion sues Newsmax and One America News over election fraud claims

 “The defendants in today’s filings recklessly disregarded the truth when they spread lies in November and continue to do so today,” Dominion CEO John Poulos said in a statement.
 “This barrage of lies by the defendants and others have caused — and continue to cause — severe damage to our company, customers, and employees.
 We have no choice but to seek to hold those responsible to account.”

-It is the latest series of legal actions over Trump’s claims that he was cheated out of the presidency, which were disseminated on conservative media despite being uniformly rejected by U.S. courts.
+It is the latest round of legal actions over Trump’s claims that he was cheated out of the presidency, which were disseminated on conservative media despite being uniformly rejected by U.S. courts.

 In March, Dominion filed a $1.6 billion defamation lawsuit against Fox News.
 Another voting technology company targeted by the former president’s allies, Smartmatic, sued Fox News and several of the network’s commentators in February for $2.7 billion.
 Fox has filed numerous motions to have the lawsuits dismissed, arguing in part that its coverage is protected by the First Amendment.